ncsa/Delta_doc/docs/source/debug_perf/index.rst

    ncu --metrics "regex:.*"    # get all gpu metrics from the hardware

-Delta Script and Nsight-systems View of the Resulting Report
+Delta Script and Nsight Systems View of the Resulting Report
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block::